mdsol/hale/README.md

 Defining a _meta attribute automatically defines a document *Reference Object*.

 ## Reference Objects
-Hale introduces Reference Objects that represents an arbitrary JSON document which MAY be referenced by other JSON objects inside a Hale document.
+Hale introduces Reference Objects that represent arbitrary JSON documents which MAY be referenced by other JSON objects inside a Hale document.
+All JSON objects in a Reference Object are themselves Reference Objects.
+The primary purpose of Reference Objects is to simply, yet flexibly, provide a simple way to DRY documents and extend other Hale objects in meaningful and useful ways at runtime.

 It has two reserved properties:

 (1) "_ref": contains an array of Reference Object properties chain-ordered for inheriting attributes from other JSON objects.

-(2) "_src": contains a HAL link object referencing a remote resource.
+(2) "_src": contains a HAL Link Object referencing a remote resource.

 ### Reserved Properties

 #### _ref
 The reserved "_ref" property is OPTIONAL.

-It is an array of strings corresponding to properties of particular Reference Object in a document.
-A client SHOULD resolve a "_ref" chain when encountered in a Reference Object in a document.
+It is an array of strings corresponding to properties of a particular Reference Object in a document.
+A client SHOULD resolve a "_ref" declaration when encountered in a Reference Object in a document.

 A client MUST resolve a "_ref" chain hierarchically starting in the nearest "_meta" tag of the current Resource Object.
 Given the recursive structure of HAL, if the particular value is not discovered in the current Resource Object, the